inem/make-handbook/modern-make-handbook.md

 ```

-Next time Bob will have to say just `make deploy.
+Next time Bob will have to say just `make deploy`.

 Cool, huh?
 It means that